Alaska Bird photos

 Common Raven (Corvus corax)

 Ravens are among the smartest of all birds.
-They are entirely black in color, with a large beak.
+They are entirely black, with a large beak.
 Scientists have defined their vocalizations into as many as 33 different categories.
-They are a bird that appears often in Native Alaska mythology and lore.
+They are a bird that often appears in Native Alaska mythology and lore.

 Common raven on the snowy tundra in the Arctic, Alaska.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)